TheOriginalJC/techblog/content/posts/hello-world.md

 STICKY HOMUNCULUS

 The various models of learning created by educational psychologists support that theory.
 If we focus on just one model, Bloom's Taxonomy, the closer you get to the top, the dirtier your hands get (a motto for politicians?).

+This was created in the 40's/50's and revised in the noughties.

 Although it was probably never intended to be interpreted in such a way, there is an implied start and end point.
 In reality, I suspect the most successful learners bounce around a bit, starting at the bottom and working their way up a bit, then going back and working on weaker area's, building a more complete knowledge set each time.